Buying Home Insurance For The First Time

 These are the six core coverages in most home insurance policies.
 Always get replacement cost for Coverage A. Replacement cost is the cost to rebuild your home from the ground up and is not the same as the market value of the house.
 Replacement cost factors in other expenses like building permits, labor, and construction materials.

 Step 3: Evaluate Optional Coverages/Exclusions

 Know where the FINE PRINT is going to catch you down the road.
 Home Insurance has hundreds of small carve-outs and exclusions across the 50+ page document.
 Some of them you can pay a little more to buy back coverage, and some you just can't be covered for no matter what (like wear and tear).
 Let's focus on the former, what you can control:

 - Service Line Coverage

-Many of these vary by state.
-You can bet where something is higher risk, it is more likely to be excluded or limited by your policy.
-Carriers carve up policies to make the price more affordable.
-It is also important to note there are special sublimits on certain categories of personal belongings. (that fancy engagement ring probably isn't covered).
+Many of these coverage types vary by state.
+If you live in an area with a higher risk of an individual peril, it is more likely to be excluded or limited by your policy.
+Carriers carve up policies to make the price more affordable in the local market.
+It is also important to note there are special sub-limits on certain categories of personal belongings -- the fancy engagement ring isn't covered.
 Below are the standard sub-limits in a home insurance policy:

 Step 4: Shopping For Home Insurance

-Home insurance shopping is a huge pain most places online.
+Home insurance shopping is a massive pain in most places online.
 There are a lot of lengthy forms and lead generation companies that sell your information.
-It's best to work directly with an agent as they will know what is available in your area and have the licensed expertise to make solid recommendations.
+It's best to work directly with an agent as they will know what is available in your area and have the licensed expertise to make reliable recommendations.
 There are two types of agents:

-- Independent Insurance Agent - These insurance agents work with many different insurance carriers and can provide multiple options (usually 5-25) for customers looking for a quote.
-Note: Young Alfred is an independent insurance agent
+- Independent Insurance Agent - These insurance agents work with many different insurance carriers and can provide multiple options for customers looking for a quote.
+Young Alfred is an example of an independent insurance agency.

 - Captive Insurance Agent - Captive means they work for a single company.
 They can only offer you one option for coverage.